shamanec/GADS/README.md

 3. Set it up for supervision using a new(or existing) supervision identity.
 You can do that for free without having a paid MDM account.
 4. Connect each consecutive device and supervise it using the same supervision identity.
 5. Export your supervision identity file and choose a password.
-6. Save your new supervision identity file in the project *./configs* (or other) folder.
+6. Save your new supervision identity file in the project *./configs* (or other) folder as *supervision.p12*.

 **Note** I'll see if I can add the option to manually accept devices pairing when no supervision is provided but it doesn't make sense in the context of self-sustaining device farm.

 ## Update the environment file
 1. Set your sudo password - it is used by the commands that apply the systemd usbmuxd.service and the udev rules.
 It is used only locally so there should be no security risk unless you publicly commit it.
-2. Set the project dir - I'll rework it to identify it automatically but for now this is the implementation.
-3. Set Selenium Grid connection - true or false.
+2. Set Selenium Grid connection - true or false.
 True attempts to connect each Appium server to the Selenium Grid instance defined in *./configs/config.json*
-4. Set your supervision identity file path and the supervision identity password(same applies as step 1).
+4. Set your supervision identity password(same applies as step 1).
 The project assumes you are supervising your devices so that everything could happen automatically.

 ## Run the project
 1. Clone the project.